Spotlight on the PHySE Research Team

 A journey shaped by experience and motivation

-I joined the laboratory in 1992 as a technical assistant in charge of the preparation area.
+I joined the laboratory in 1992 as a technical assistant in charge of the preparation lab.
 There, I prepared and sterilized culture media and other reagents.
-I advanced in my career thanks to my motivation and the faculty members who trained me in microbiology techniques.
+I was able to advance in my career thanks to my motivation and the faculty members who trained me in microbiology techniques.
 I advanced through internal competitive exams, becoming a technician in 2012, then a senior technician in 2016, and a technician in the exceptional class in 2020.

 A role that combines teaching and research

-My time is divided between teaching and research.
-In my teaching role, I prepare and organize bacteriology lab sessions, oversee the equipment, and assist students during the sessions.
+I divide my time between teaching and research.
+In my teaching role, I prepare and organize the bacteriology lab sessions, oversee the equipment, and assist students during the sessions.

 Read more

-I collaborate with the Cystic Fibrosis Resource and Competence Center at Montpellier University Hospital.
-I participated in a study funded by “Vaincre la Mucoviscidose,” comparing bacteria in patients’ respiratory tracts with those in their home environments.
+I collaborate with the Cystic Fibrosis Resource and Expertise Center at the Montpellier University Hospital.
+I participated in a study funded by “Vaincre la Mucoviscidose” that compared bacteria in patients’ respiratory tracts with those in their home environments.
 As part of Vincent Jean-Pierre’s research, I worked on assessing the antibiotic susceptibility of Pseudomonas aeruginosa isolates.

 In another project with the University Hospital’s forensic medicine department, I helped develop a PCR technique to assist in determining the cause of death in cases of suspected drowning.

-I am also involved in research on antibiotic resistance, currently working with a hydrogeology student from another HSM team to conduct bacteriological analyses of groundwater.
+I am also involved in research on antibiotic resistance; I am currently working with a hydrogeology student from another HSM team to conduct bacteriological analyses of groundwater.

 Essential support for students

-I welcome and train doctoral students, master’s students, and pharmacy students by familiarizing them with laboratory protocols and best practices.
+I welcome and train doctoral students, master’s students, and pharmacy students by familiarizing them with laboratory rules and best practices.
 I teach them techniques in bacteriology and molecular biology, as well as how to use the equipment.
-As the point of contact for orders, I advise them on the selection of reagents and consumables.
+As the point person for orders, I advise them on the selection of reagents and consumables.

 Together with my colleagues, we provide guidance and ensure that the research proceeds smoothly, thereby contributing to their training and scientific progress.